sunchayn/monetize.js/README.md

 monetize.pluck(pointers).then(...).catch(...);
 ```

-If you would like to assign a probabilty for each pointer you can do that by passing an `object` to `pluck` function like the example below:
+If you would like to assign a probability for each pointer you can do that by passing an `object` to `pluck` function like the example below:

 ```javascript
 // Probability for each pointer.
 Must sum to 1